GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 The multidiagonal matrix type is especially suitable for the finite difference method or similar numerical methods for solution of the partial differential equations.

-## Indexing of nonzero matrix elements in sparse matrices<a name="indexing-of-nonzero-matrix-elements-in-sparse-matrices"></a>
+## Indexing of nonzero matrix elements in sparse matrices

 The sparse matrix formats usually, in the first step, compress the matrix rows by omitting the zero matrix elements as follows